ComputeCanada/software-stack/doc/gentoo.md

 git push
 ```

-The final step is to move this into “build-nodes” production; the first command
+The final step is to install globally; the first command
 syncs the channel from github:

 ```
-sudo -u gentoouser -i emerge --sync sudo -u gentoouser -i emerge sys-fabric/opa-psm2
+sudo -u gentoouser -i bwrap --dev-bind / / --bind /cvmfs_ceph/soft.computecanada.ca/gentoo /cvmfs/soft.computecanada.ca/gentoo emerge --sync
+sudo -u gentoouser -i bwrap --dev-bind / / --bind /cvmfs_ceph/soft.computecanada.ca/gentoo /cvmfs/soft.computecanada.ca/gentoo emerge sys-fabric/opa-psm2
 ```

+You will then need to sync to cvmfs, and only when it is pushed to `dev` it will be generally visible on Archimedes.

 In general it is best to work by example.
 There are thousands of ebuilds under
 `$EPREFIX/var/db/repos`.